markcwill/hashpy/README.md

 ### Input/Output

 Data can be input into HASH in various formats.
-This is currently handled in HASHpy by registering a format in the `hashpy.io` module by adding a module/functions to the dictionary in `hashpy.io.core`.
-(May change in future releases).
-I/O functions are then called by the HashPype methods `HashPype.input()` and `HashPype.output()`.
-If the 'output' method is called with no format it will return a simple string with the event ID with the best strike/dip/rake

-Currently Supports:
+There are some I/O routine submodules in the `hashpy.io` module.
+I/O functions can be imported from here and used directly, or set to the class attributes `input_factory` and `output_factory`.
+The functions will then called by the HashPype methods `HashPype.input()` and `HashPype.output()`.

+Current IO submodules:
-* ObsPy Event object I/O
+* `hashpy.io.obspyIO` - ObsPy Event object I/O (`inputOBSPY` and `outputOBSPY`)
-* Antelope Datascope database I/O
+* `hashpy.io.antelopeIO - Antelope Datascope database and other I/O (`input`, `output`, plus other fxns)
+* `hashpy.io.fpfitIO` - Old style FPFIT file I/O (still in develoment)

+The default I/O functions input keyword arguments as HashPype attribute and output a string of the "best" solution.

 ```python
 # Usage example: